Exclusive: Broadcom lines up $6.5 billion bridge loan for Brocade buy

 In the biggest chip deal ever, smartphone chipmaker Qualcomm Inc announced October 27 it would buy NXP Semiconductors NV for about US$38bn, making it the leading supplier to the fast-growing automotive chips market, Reuters reported.

-BAML, Citi and Deutsche Bank declined to comment.
-Barclays, Bank of Montreal, Citi and Credit Suisse spokespeople did not immediately return calls.
+BAML, Citi, Credit Suisse and Deutsche Bank declined to comment.
+Barclays and Bank of Montreal spokespeople did not immediately return calls.
 Broadcom and Brocade did not immediately return calls.

-(Reporting by Michelle Sierra; Editing by Jonathan Methven and Lynn Adler)
+Reporting by Michelle Sierra; Editing by Jonathan Methven and Lynn Adler